abrapartners/abra.ai/examples/module-templates/complete-module/README.md

 }
 ```

-4. Start Botpress: `yarn start`
+4. Start Abra.AI: `yarn start`
 5. Choose any bots in your workspace, then you should see the module in the sidebar !

 ## Continuous Development

-When you make changes to any portion of your module, you need to build it and restart Botpress.
+When you make changes to any portion of your module, you need to build it and restart Abra.AI.

 You can type `yarn watch` which will save you some time, since every time you make a change, the source will be compiled immediately.
-You will only have to restart Botpress.
+You will only have to restart Abra.AI.